chenkel-data/grpo-taxi/README.md

 * Initially, I tested the smaller distilled DeepSeek models, up to 14B, but the early results were not promising.
 The distilled versions are merely base models, not instruction-tuned, making it difficult for them to learn even the structured format.
 As a result, significantly longer training would be required.
 It would be interesting to compare these with math-instruct models like `Qwen2.5-Math-Instruct`.
 The Qwen instruct models showed the most promise, which is why I chose them for these experiments.

 * There is still no free lunch—simply designing a simple reward function is not enough.
-DeepSeek achieved their "AHA moment" by leveraging massive amounts of data, a highly capable base model, and extensive compute resources, with significantly longer training times (around 8,000 steps).
+DeepSeek achieved their "aha moment" by leveraging massive amounts of data, a highly capable base model, and extensive compute resources, with significantly longer training times (around 8,000 steps).

 * Achieving similar results with smaller models requires more careful reward function engineering (and possibly prompt engineering) to prevent reward hacking and improve reasoning capabilities.